kevinsogo/compgen/README.md

 # generate the inputs and outputs only
 $ kg make inputs outputs

-# same as the commands above, but you don't have to supply -i and -o
+# same as the commands described previously, but you don't have to supply -i and -o
 $ kg subtasks
 $ kg gen
 $ kg test -f sol.cpp